 Equipment is accounted for at cost less any accumulated impairment losses.
 Cost includes expenditures that are directly attributable to the acquisition of the asset.
-Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost can be measured reliably Equipment is accounted for at cost less any accumulated impairment losses.
+Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost can be measured reliably.
+Equipment is accounted for at cost less any accumulated impairment losses.
 Cost includes expenditures that are directly attributable to the acquisition of the asset.
+Subsequent costs are included in the asset is carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future expenditures that are directly attributable to the acquisition of the asset.
 Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost can be measured reliably.